bvibber/ogv.js/readme.md

 ## Current status

 A demo is included which runs some video output in the browser; you can search within a list of Wikimedia Commons 'Media of the Day'.
+It will appear under build/demo/

 See a web copy of the demo at https://brionv.com/misc/ogv.js/demo/